 Content never exists in a vacuum or in the abstract.
 Even a site packed full of interesting, unique resources can be dragged down if that content is overly difficult to discover, navigate, or engage with.

-Information Architecture, or IA, is the science of endowing content with structure, labeling, discovery and navigation tools that contribute to improved User Experience, or UX.
+Information Architecture, or IA, is the science of endowing content with structure, labeling, discovery and navigation tools that contribute to improve User Experience, or UX.
 Thinking about Information Architecture and User Experience is the best way of making sure the true value of content will be realized and any visitor-related goals can be achieved.

 Four Key Principles